coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 * The `=` (equal&nbsp;sign) is used to assign the variable `background` to an image.

-* `display.newImageRect()` is one of the CORONA_CORE_PRODUCT APIs <nobr>(Application Programming Interface)</nobr>.
+* `display.newImageRect()` is one of the CORONA_CORE_PRODUCT [API](https://en.wikipedia.org/wiki/Application_programming_interface)s.
 It is used to load an image from a file so that you can use it in the app.
 There are a couple of ways to load an image into your app, but `display.newImageRect()` is special in that it can resize/scale the image (this&nbsp;will be explained in just a&nbsp;moment).

 * Inside the parentheses are the __parameters__ which we pass to `display.newImageRect()`, sometimes referred to as __arguments__.
 The first parameter is the name of the image file that we want to load, including the file extension (`.png`).